clemente-lab/mmeds-meta/README.md

 NOTE: Certain versions of openssl as installed by conda cause issues with cherrypy ssl.
 To fix this run `conda install openssl=1.0.2p`.
 This version should work.

+The directory that uploads are saved in are determined by the value of the `MMEDS` environment variable.
+If this variable is not set it defaults to the current user's home directory.

 Latex Dependencies
 adjustbox
 upquote